PTSD Compensation

 Council Boss Who Helped Grenfell Victims Gets £4.6m

 A former council boss who helped victims of the Grenfell Tower disaster has been paid £4.6 million in PTSD damages.
 Rachael Wright-Turner, 52, worked for Hammersmith and Fulham Council as a director of public service reform.
-In 2017, she was working for Kensington and Chelsea Council as a humanitarian assistance leader office, which involved providing support to victims of the Grenfell Tower fire.
+In 2017, she worked for the Kensington and Chelsea Council as a humanitarian assistance leader officer, which involved providing support to victims of the Grenfell Tower fire.
 Following this case, she was diagnosed with PTSD and joined Hammersmith and Fulham Council, who were informed of her diagnosis.
 Ms Wright-Turner was dismissed from her role in 2018 while on sick leave, with the council attributing it to ‘incompetence and excess alcohol consumption’.

 The dismissal and a lengthy legal battle were a challenging time for her, which she described as causing her “world to collapse.”
 Her marriage had broken down, she had stopped receiving treatment, and her children were forced to leave their school.
-The legal costs were hefty, and she had to ask friends and family for money, including borrowing £450,000 from her mother, causing her to remortgage her house.
+The legal costs were substantial, and she had to ask friends and family for money, including borrowing £450,000 from her mother, causing her to remortgage her house.
 An employment tribunal found that senior officers at the council had lied, and none of the claims about Ms Wright-Turner’s integrity or competence were upheld.
 In March 2024, she was awarded one of the largest PTSD compensation payouts against a public body.

 Contact Us Now To Claim